-- All participants have been muted. - Please type your questions in the "Question" section of the dashboard - we will make time for as many questions as possible at the conclusion of this presentation.
+- All participants have been muted. - Please type your questions in the "Question" section of the dashboard - we will answer all questions at the conclusion of this presentation.

 Overview of topics

 - Where do these standards come from?

 - Why were the changes so dramatic?

 - What is the timeline for transition?

 - What are the key changes?

 - Do we have to overhaul our current system?

 - FAQs from past presentations

 - Final points

 - Questions